kevinolega/callcentertrainingtips/_posts/2020-06-04-over-worrying.md

 ---
 If you have a problem with over-thinking and worrying, you should practice writing down your problems and negative feelings.

-Write down all your complains.
+Write down all your complaints.

-Then on your next writing session, put together your solution and write it down.
+Then on your next writing session, put together your solution, and write it down.

 On your next writing session, pick the best solution.

-This process may have a lot of steps but if you are committed to solving a problem, you will find a solution.
+This process may have a lot of steps, but if you are committed to solving a problem, you will find a solution.

 People who succeed are masters of fixing all the small problems around them.

 If it's too overwhelming, put it on paper.

-Then solve it like a fourth grade math problem.
+Then solve it like a fourth-grade math problem.